jzeyl/A-T-Statistics/README.md

 This runs the analysis comparing.
 Shown here for the interaural canal (IAC) only
 > "brms phylogenetic.R"

-## 6. Intrac-class correlation coefficient for measurement repeatability
+## 6. Intra-class correlation coefficient for measurement repeatability
 "All ICC.csv" - data file
 "ICC_.R" - runs and plots the ICC